New Administrative Capital: Finance and construction

 When the project was officially announced in March 2015, it was revealed that the Egyptian military had already begun building a road from Cairo to the site of the future capital.

 The proposed builder of the city was Capital City Partners, a private real estate investment firm led by Emirati businessman Mohamed Alabbar.

 But in September 2015, Egypt cancelled the memorandum of understanding (MoU) signed with Alabbar during the March economic summit, since they did not make any progress with the proposed plans.

 In the same month Egypt signed a new MoU with China State Construction Engineering Corporation (CSCEC) to "study building and financing" the administrative part of the new capital, which will include ministries, government agencies and the president's office.
 However, CSCEC signed agreements with Egyptian authorities in 2017 to only develop the CBD.

-This left the Egyptian government to finance and manage most of the construction, setting up the Administrative Capital Urban Development Company (ACUD) on 21 April 2016, an Egyptian joint stock company whose major shareholders are the Ministry of Defence (National Service Projects Authority and the Armed Forces Projects Authority) holding 51% by in-kind contribution of the land, and the Ministry of Housing's New Urban Communities Authority (NUCA), holding 49% of the shares via capital injection of EGP 20bn (US$2.2bn in 2016) and an authorised capital of EGP 204bn (US$22bn).
+This left the Egyptian government to finance and manage most of the construction, setting up the Administrative Capital Urban Development Company (ACUD) on 21 April 2016, an Egyptian state owned enterprise (SOE) whose major shareholders are the Ministry of Defense (National Service Products Organisation and the Armed Forces Land Projects Authority) holding 51% by in-kind contribution of the land, and the Ministry of Housing's New Urban Communities Authority (NUCA), holding 49% of the shares via capital injection of EGP 20bn (US$2.2bn in 2016) and an authorised capital of EGP 204bn (US$22bn).

 ACUD manages the planning, subdivision, infrastructure construction and sale of land parcels in conjenction with the New Administrative Capital Development Authority affiliated to NUCA, as the latter does with its other new towns.

 State-owned construction company Arab Contractors was called for constructing the water supply and sewage lines to the new capital.
-The company stated that the studies needed were done in August and it is supposed that the project will take 3 months to supply the city with the main services needed in order to prepare it for the construction work.

 Notable buildings

-Cathedrals and mosques
+Mosques and cathedral

-In January 2019, President Abdel Fattah al-Sisi inaugurated a large-scale cathedral and a mosque.
+In January 2019, President Abdel Fattah al-Sisi inaugurated a large-scale mosque and a cathedral.

+Al-Fattah al-Aleem Mosque

+Al-Fattah al-Aleem is a Sunni mosque with indoor and outdoor space for 17,000 worshipers, in addition to two Quran memorization houses for men and women and a library.

+The Islamic Cultural Center (Grand Mosque)

+The Islamic Cultural Center (Grand Mosque) is the largest mosque in Africa.
+The mosque is built in the Mamluk style and is on a hill overlooking the New Administrative Capital.
+It is the largest of mosque in Egypt and third largest in the Middle East.